 We focus on all aspects of an estates and trusts practice.
 In other words, we conduct a broad practice within a narrow niche.

-This approach developed from the early experience of the principal member of the firm.
-In the late 1970’s and early 1980’s, Fred was a sole practitioner who operated like many other lawyers with a small town practice: taking on a little of this and a little of that, spanning divorce, personal injury, criminal defense, and of course, estates and trusts.
+This approach developed from the early experience of the founding member of the firm.
+In the late 1970’s and early 1980’s, Fred was a sole practitioner who operated like many other lawyers with a small-town practice: taking on a little of this and a little of that, spanning divorce, personal injury, criminal defense, and of course, estates and trusts.

 Today, in keeping with its general practice roots, the firm continues to engage in a broad-ranging practice within its focused niche.
-This approach allows us to incorporate the strengths of both perspectives and keeps us focused on a broader picture.
+Our approach allows us to incorporate the strengths of both perspectives and keeps us focused on a broader picture.